darcamo/cmake-integration/README.md

 4.  **Debug Target:**
     - Use `cmake-integration-debug-last-target` to debug the last compiled executable.
-      - **TIP:** See the documentation of the `cmake-integration-debug-launcher-function` variable if you want to customize how the program is executed, including use the [dape package](https://github.com/svaante/dape).
+      - **TIP:** See the documentation of the `cmake-integration-debug-launcher-function` variable if you want to customize how the program is executed (such as using [dape](https://github.com/svaante/dape) instead of the native gdb in Emacs).

 5.  **Run Tests:**
     - You can always choose a target that has the executable for your tests and run it as usual.